The healthcare industry, entrusted with safeguarding sensitive patient information, faces a growing...

 - Vulnerability Assessment: The primary goal of a vulnerability assessment is to identify and catalog the potential security flaws within an organization’s systems, applications, or networks.
 It provides a high-level overview of vulnerabilities that could be exploited, but it does not involve actively exploiting them.
 Think of it as taking inventory of possible weak spots.

-- Penetration Testing: A penetration test goes a step further by simulating a real-world attack.
+- Penetration Testing: Also known as "pen testing," penetration testing goes a step further by simulating a real-world attack.
 It actively exploits the identified vulnerabilities to determine the extent to which a system can be compromised.
 This approach answers the question: “What happens if an attacker actually tries to breach our defenses?”
 Penetration testing is more like a hands-on simulation of a cyber-attack.

 - Depth of Analysis: Broad vs. Focused